AKA: J'onn J'onnz/John Jones

 "To protect myself I started a war..."

 who encountered J'onn J'onnz on several occasions, Bel Juz was a treacherous Desert Dweller (Green Martian), who sold out her surviving people to Thythen invaders, in the aftermath of Commander Blanx's attempted genocide.
 When the Thythen were defeated, Bel became involved with The Marshal of the Red Brotherhood, encouraging his invasion of Earth in a desperate attempt to cover up her involvement in the near destruction of her people.

-Blondes are Evil: While her hair was lilac in her first appearance, it was blonde in her second.
+- Blondes Are Evil: While her hair was lilac in her first appearance, it was blonde in her second.

-Small Role, Big Impact: Bel only appeared in two Bronze Age stories, but her manipulations ruined J'onn's political career, and were responsible for him rejoining the JLA.
+- Small Role, Big Impact: Bel only appeared in two Bronze Age stories, but her manipulations ruined J'onn's political career, and were responsible for him rejoining the JLA.
 Without her, J'onn's current role as "heart and soul of the JLA" might never have come about.

-Smug Snake: Never quite as bright as she thought she was, and with a penchant for backing the wrong horse.
+- Smug Snake: Never quite as bright as she thought she was, and with a penchant for backing the wrong horse.

 One of the DNAliens created by Cadmus Labs, Bette Noir is a hideous, immobile blob, incapable of leaving the laboratory in which she is imprisoned.
 She does however, have one thing going for her—the ability to project her consciousness out of her body and feed on the psychic energies of others.
 She clashed with J'onn a couple of times during his Post-Crisis, Pre-Flashpoint incarnation.